 Tech Talker is aimed at both tech professionals and those looking to enter the field.
 Shows have offered a look at the best iPhone apps, how to rescue a wet device, and other pieces of advice.

 TechStuff is about the people, companies, and marketing behind tech, along with its effects on the world.
-Recent shows have discussed nanotechnology and the growing use of Zoom.
+Recent shows have discussed Twitter, whistleblowers, and national security.

 The Daily Crunch Spoken Edition